TNA X Division Championship: Reigns

 The inaugural champion was A.J.
 Styles, who won the championship by defeating Low Ki, Jerry Lynn, and Psicosis in a Four Way Double Elimination match on June 19, 2002 at TNA's second weekly PPV event.
-At 298 days, Austin Aries' first reign holds the record for longest in the title's history.
+At 298 days, Austin Aries' first reign and Leon Slater are tied for the longest reign in the title's history.
 At less than one day, Eric Young's only reign, Chris Sabin's sixth reign and Rockstar Spud's second reign are the shortest in the title's history.
 Chris Sabin holds the record for most reigns with 10.

-Leon Slater is the current champion in his first reign.
-He defeated Moose on July 20, 2025 in Elmont, New York at the Slammiversary to win the title.
+The title is currently vacant after previous champion Leon Slater relinquished the title to invoke Option C for a TNA World Championship match at Bound for Glory.
+He originally won the title by defeating Cedric Alexander in a Last Man Standing Steel Cage match at Lockdown in Chicago, Illinois on August 23, 2026, where if he had lost, his first reign would have been unrecognized.